SauravDharwadkar/sauravdharwadkar.github.io/README.md

 By default, there will be a related posts section on the bottom of the blog posts.
 These are generated by selecting the `max_related` most recent posts that share at least `min_common_tags` tags with the current post.
 If you do not want to display related posts on a specific post, simply add `related_posts: false` to the front matter of the post.
 If you want to disable it for all posts, simply set `enabled` to false in the `related_blog_posts` section in [\_config.yml](_config.yml).

----

-#### Code quality checks

-Currently, we run some checks to ensure that the code quality and generated site are good.
-The checks are done using GitHub Actions and the following tools:

-- [Prettier](https://prettier.io/) - check if the formatting of the code follows the style guide
-- [lychee](https://lychee.cli.rs/) - check for broken links
-- [Axe](https://github.com/dequelabs/axe-core) (need to run manually) - do some accessibility testing

-We decided to keep `Axe` runs manual because fixing the issues are not straightforward and might be hard for people without web development knowledge.

 ## FAQ

 For frequently asked questions, please refer to [FAQ.md](FAQ.md).